isomerpages/nlb-biblioasia/_holding-area/Choo Seng Quee, A Giant of Singapore Football.md

 His dedication was remarkable.
 R. Suriamurthi, the 1980 Malaysia Cup winner, attested to how Choo helped him.
 “In those days, money was very hard to come by at home, so I had no sports gear with me.
 Uncle gave me two complete sets of football jerseys and shorts and two pairs of socks and boots each,” said Suriamurthi.[^23]

 “He sponsored me tea and soup _kambing_ \[mutton soup\] so that I could beef up my physique.
 Any equipment we needed, we could get from his Maju Jaya Sports Shop at Owen Road.
 He had no pay from his scouting or youth training.
-Nor was he sponsored to do so, not like today where coaches are paid to coach secondary school teams.”[^24]&nbsp;
+Nor was he sponsored to do so, not like today where coaches are paid to coach secondary school teams.”[^24]

-&nbsp;It was also at Farrer Park that Singapore-based British serviceman Peter Corthine, who was once in the books of Tottenham Hotspur as a trainee, managed to revive his professional career in the Football League in England following his training under the great man in 1957.[^25]&nbsp;
+It was also at Farrer Park that Singapore-based British serviceman Peter Corthine, who was once in the books of Tottenham Hotspur as a trainee, managed to revive his professional career in the Football League in England following his training under the great man in 1957.[^25]

 In an interview with the _Singapore Free Press_ in March 1957, the then-19-year-old remarked that Choo would have been a top English football coach on par with the best in his home country. “\[I\] maintain that Seng Quee is in a class by himself,” he said.
-“His methods bring fast results, yet they do not tend to change one’s own style in the least.”[^26]&nbsp;
+“His methods bring fast results, yet they do not tend to change one’s own style in the least.”[^26]

 “For that matter, I strongly believe if Seng Quee was in England, he would be wanted by many professional clubs as a coach...
 I don’t think I have ever come across a man more enthusiastic in the game.
-He trains hundreds of youths now and gets nothing in return, but the satisfaction of seeing them play good soccer.”[^27]&nbsp;
+He trains hundreds of youths now and gets nothing in return, but the satisfaction of seeing them play good soccer.”[^27]

 Choo also visited football fields across Singapore to personally scout and select potential footballers for the national team.
 That was how local football icon Quah Kim Song and his older brothers were recruited.
 Quah recalled how “Uncle” got him in for personalised training after seeing him play at Deptford Road in Sembawang.
 “My brothers were all coached by Uncle Choo, so mine was a natural progression,” he recalled.
-“He spoke to me and said, ‘If you train under me, I can make you a big star.’”[^28]&nbsp;
+“He spoke to me and said, ‘If you train under me, I can make you a big star.’”[^28]

 “He said that with confidence and invited me to Farrer Park, which was a hunting ground for football.
 I was staying in Naval Base and had to take a bus, which was a 45-minute ride to Farrer Park.”

 Quah recalled his bewilderment the first time he arrived at Farrer Park.
 “When I reached at 8 am,
 I looked around,” he said.
-“There was no player around, and suddenly a big, tall father figure came.”&nbsp;
+“There was no player around, and suddenly a big, tall father figure came.”

 “I told him, ‘Uncle, you are only training me?’
 He said there was another guy who was supposed to come, \[future national player\] Jaffar Yacob.
 He trained us both together and showed us the ropes on how to play football.”

 In the absence of coaching certification, which only commenced in Asia in the late 1960s, Choo was a self-taught man.
-To advance his knowledge, Choo read many books on the latest methods of coaching football.&nbsp;
+To advance his knowledge, Choo read many books on the latest methods of coaching football.

 Aside from football theory, there were rules that Choo insisted his trainees and players abide by for their self-discipline.
 “Uncle told me that if I am to become an excellent footballer, I have to make huge sacrifices,” said Quah.
 “That meant sleeping early, eating well, no girlfriend and so on.
-I followed his mantra and advice to a tee and became one of the best strikers in the national team.”[^29]&nbsp;
+I followed his mantra and advice to a tee and became one of the best strikers in the national team.”[^29]

 Other rules included a smoking ban at training premises, no consumption of iced water or soft drinks, and compulsory attendance for flag raising and singing of the national anthem at 6 am in the morning before the commencement of the day’s training.
 Anyone found infringing these rules would be made to run laps around the training pitch before he was sent packing without further participation in the training session of the day.[^30]